lkuper/CSE232-2023-09/course-overview.md

 ### Large-group discussion (25 minutes)

 After 30 minutes, small groups will conclude, and the entire group will reconvene for 25 minutes.
-At this point, ambassadors from individual groups will present their groups' conclusions.
-During the large-group discussion, **ambassadors speak first**, for a couple of minutes each.
+At this point, ambassadors from individual groups will present their groups' conclusions.  **Ambassadors should sit close to the front** during this part of class, and during the large-group discussion, **ambassadors speak first**, for a couple of minutes each.
 Once all ambassadors have had a turn to speak, if there's time remaining, we'll open the floor to the whole class.

 In the large-group discussion, we'll discuss and evaluate the groups' conclusions and try to forge a coherent consensus view that the whole class can agree on, but also be alert for gaps, inconsistencies, and incoherence.
 When possible, I'll compare the conclusions reached by the class with my interpretation of the consensus position of the body of researchers interested in distributed systems.